 There aren't many over-the-counter keloid scar treatment options because of the low response of this type of scar tissue to treatment.
 Actually the only home remedy would be silicone sheeting.

-However results of silicone sheeting as a keloid treatment are inconstant.
+However results of silicone sheeting as a keloids treatment are inconstant.
 Some keloids regress while in other cases silicone sheeting has little to no effect on keloid scars.
 I guess the best chance on removing a keloid with silicones is to start treating it as it is still small.
 Silicones are also used as a prevention measure.

 When silicone sheeting doesn't work steroid injections (also referred to as intralesional steroids or corticosteroids) might offer a solution.
 Although this treatment is relatively safe it can be slightly painful.
 There are also some possible side effects.
 The scar may become depressed (skin atrophy), discolorization, and increased scar redness might occur.
 Steroid injections are usually given each 4 to 6 weeks until the keloid has flattened.